Newcastle

 Newcastle lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Newcastle's population is estimated at around 4890 as of Nov 2025.
-This reflects an increase of 1038 people (26.9%) since the 2021 Census, which reported a population of 3852 people.
-The change is inferred from the resident population of 4830, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 327 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4252 persons per square kilometer, placing Newcastle (SA2) in the top 10% of national locations assessed by AreaSearch.
-The Newcastle statistical area's growth of 26.9% since the 2021 Census exceeded the non-metro area's growth rate of 5.7%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 56% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Newcastle as of Feb 2026 is around 5,015.
+This reflects an increase of 1,163 people (30.2%) since the 2021 Census, which reported a population of 3,852 people.
+The change is inferred from the resident population of 4,830 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 338 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,360 persons per square kilometer, placing Newcastle in the top 10% of national locations assessed by AreaSearch.
+The suburb's 30.2% growth since the 2021 census exceeded the Rest of NSW (5.9%), marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 56.00000000000001% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth is predicted over this period, with Newcastle (SA2) expected to expand by 2184 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 32.3% in total population over the 17 years.
+Considering projected demographic shifts and exceptional growth placing Newcastle in the top 10 percent of national non-metropolitan areas, an increase of 2,145 persons is predicted by 2041 based on aggregated SA2-level projections, reflecting a gain of 28.5% in total over the 17 years.

 Frequently Asked Questions - Population